vkpatva/zod-examples/README.md

 This project was inspired by [Jimmydalecleveland's Zod Introduction Video](https://youtu.be/evX18f-n4AI).
 You can also check out the original source code on [GitHub](https://github.com/Jimmydalecleveland/zod-introduction-video).

-## Contributing

-If you'd like to contribute to this demo or report issues, please follow the standard GitHub contribution guidelines.

-## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.